SamuXarick/LuDiAI-AfterFix/readme.txt

     the smaller towns it services, providing a temporary boost to town growth.
 When used with "Build company statues in towns", it will prioritize the building of statues over funding construction.

+Buy exclusive transport rights in towns:
+    When enabled, the AI will buy exclusive transport rights in towns it services.
+For 12 months, their local authorities will not allow cargo to be used by competitors' stations.

+Bribe towns to abort competitors' exclusive transport rights:
+    When enabled, the AI will bribe local authorities to abort exclusive exclusive transport rights of competitors, at the risk of beight caught.

 Found towns: